maxamel/SpringZKAuth/README.md

   <img src="https://github.com/maxamel/SpringZKAuth/blob/master/diagram.png" />
 </p>

-Note that session ID changing is not described in the diagram, but it is explained further on.
+Note that session ID rotating is not described in the diagram, but it is explained further on.
 Also, the diagram shows a successful path of execution, while there could be a few other unsuccessful alternatives.

 # Features